PopBoxDev/popbox-loging/readme.md

 # PopBox Loging Library
-This library used by all PopBox apps for remote loging.
+This library used by all PopBox Asia apps for remote log

 # Install
 composer require popbox/popbox-loging